Jenny is a girl who once failed in her relationship but found the courage to move on with her life. She is now happy and contented.

 7. Avoid Contact With Your Ex as Much as Possible

-Your ex might still want to contact you even after breakup.
+Your ex might still want to contact you even after the breakup.
 If this happens, it will certainly make it harder for you to forget him.
 Be respectful but mindful of your needs.
-You can change your number (or block his), and delete his number from your contact list.
+You can change your number (or block his) and delete his number from your contact list.
 If you memorized his number, you will really have to discipline yourself and do your best not to contact him.

 Try to memorize other important phone numbers.
 Keep busy so you won't even have time to think of contacting him.
 In time, you'll be surprised that you don't remember his phone number anymore.

 Unfollow him or block him on all your social media accounts, and delete all your old messages and emails so you don't spend any time going through them.
 Make a new email address to make it even more effective.
 The urge to contact him will wane little by little until you don't remember him at all.